I had almost forgotten them.

 You can get it, right?

-Thin skins make Meyers less than ideal for distribution—which is why they’re mostly a backyard crop.
-That said, you can find Meyers at specialty and farmers’ markets from October/November through April/May.
+Thin skins make Meyers less than ideal for distribution—which is why they’re typically a backyard crop.
+That said, you can find Meyers at specialty and farmers’ markets, and increasingly at supermarkets, from October/November through April/May.

 In other words, don’t delay.

 That said, a lot of people have trees that produce all year long, especially in Southern California.
 Lucky ducks.

 Anyway, all that Meyer magnificence was a distant memory until just the other day, when my mom brought some over from a friend’s tree.

 That night, my husband made his special pan-seared petrale and I prepared some Meyer Lemon Mayonnaise and wedges to serve along side.
 As soon as the first cut released that lemon-mandarin scent, we both sort of swooned.

 And I remembered.

 And a killer recipe for Meyer Lemon Curd from Gourmet